yfuruyama/appmig/README.md

 ## How it works

-In the tool, `gcloud app services set-traffic --splits` is used.
+Given that migration from `v1` to `v2` will be held, this tool executes `gcloud app services set-traffic --splits=<v1=x%,v2=y%>` over again and again to increase the traffic of `v2` gradually.
+Each step increases the ratio of `v2` traffic according to the `--rate` option.

+Note that traffic splitting is held by the IP address of the requesting client.